 - (1) The Examinations leading to the degree shall be as follows: - (a) the Part I Examination; - (b) the Part II Examination; and - (c) the Part III Examination - (2) No candidate shall be permitted to sit for the Part I Examination unless he has satisfactorily completed and submitted his log book, family case study and posting reports for the respective period of study not later than 4 weeks before the Part I Examination. - (3) No candidate shall be permitted to sit for the Part II Examination unless he has - - (a) passed or has been exempted from the Part I Examination.
-A candidate may be exempted from the Part I Examination if he possesses a postgraduate qualification in Family Medicine or any qualifications of equivalent standard recognised by the Senate; and - (b) satisfactorily completed and submitted his posting reports of the respective period of study before the Part II Examination. - (4) No candidate shall be permitted to sit for the Part III Examination unless he has - - (a) passed the Part II Examination; and - (b) satisfactorily completed and submitted his posting reports, family case studies, and research report not later than one (1) month before the Part III Examination. - (i) A candidate whose research report is deemed unsatisfactory may be referred for further work over a period of time to be determined by the Department except that such period of time as determined shall not exceed one year on any one occasion.
-At the end of the prescribed period the candidate shall be required to submit the research report for re-examination.
+A candidate may be exempted from the Part I Examination if he possesses a postgraduate qualification in Family Medicine or any qualifications of equivalent standard recognised by the Senate; and - (b) satisfactorily completed and submitted his posting reports of the respective period of study before the Part II Examination. - (4) No candidate shall be permitted to sit for the Part III Examination unless he has - - (a) passed the Part II Examination; and - (b) satisfactorily completed and submitted his prerequisite documents not later than one (1) month before the Part III Examination. - (i) A candidate whose prerequisite documents are deemed unsatisfactory may be referred for further work over a period of time to be determined by the Department except that such period of time as determined shall not exceed one year on any one occasion.
+At the end of the prescribed period the candidate shall be required to submit the prerequisite documents for re-examination.

-- (ii) A candidate who fails to submit a satisfactory research report by the end of the prescribed period shall be deemed to have failed the research report. - (iii) A candidate is permitted to re-submit the research report on not more than two occasions.
-Practice diary must be submitted not later than one (1) month before the Part III Examination. - (5) The Part I Examination shall be held at the end of the first year of the programme of study.
+- (ii) A candidate who fails to submit satisfactory prerequisite documents by the end of the prescribed period shall be deemed to have failed the prerequisite component. - (iii) A candidate is permitted to re-submit the prerequisite documents on not more than two occasions.
+Practice diary must be submitted not later than one (1) month before the Part III Examination. - (iv) After the maximum number of prerequisite submissions is over, the candidate is considered to have failed the final exam and shall not be permitted to repeat the programme of study except in special circumstances on the recommendation of the Faculty of Medicine and with the approval of Senate. - (5) The Part I Examination shall be held at the end of the first year of the programme of study.
 The Part II Examination shall be held at the end of the third year of the programme of study.
 The Part III Examination shall be held at the end of the fourth year of the programme of study. - (6) The Component A for Part I Examination will be held not later than four (4) weeks before the examination for Component B. Those who fail the Component A will not be allowed to take the Component B.